Colorado Court Records

 How to Get Archived Colorado Bankruptcy Records

 Records of Colorado bankruptcy cases filed before January 1, 2000, may not be available at the court’s computer system.
 The National Archives and Records Administration (NARA) is in charge of storing and maintaining archived documents created by federal institutions.
 However, requesters may call the court clerk to check the record’s location.
 Afterward, the record may be obtained through the clerk of the Colorado bankruptcy court.
-The clerk will send a notification once the document arrives.
-Alternatively, mail, email, and phone request can be made to:
+The clerk generally sends a notification once the document arrives.
+Alternatively, mail, email, and phone request may be accessible at the

 National Archives at Denver